rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

 ### 4. Create your keyspace
 To create a new keyspace :

-  - Go to Cassandra tab
+  - Open the Streamly dashboard and  open the Cassandra tab
-  - Provide the name of the keyspace name, in the corresponding text field (eg `greenspace_keyspace`).
+  - Specify the keyspace name in the corresponding text field (e.g. `greenspace_keyspace`).
 Be sure to prefix it with your namespace.
   - Choose a replication strategy (e.g. `SimpleStrategy`) and define the replication factor (e.g. `1`)

 ![streamly-create-keyspace][streamly-create-keyspace]